-The results detailed in the dashboards are based upon a merge between jail and court data from daily snapshots on July, 2015 and January, 2020.
+The results detailed in the dashboards are based upon a merge between jail and court data from daily snapshots on July, 2015 and March, 2020.
 This is the best attempt at capturing a dynamic population; thus, the results should be thoughtfully considered with caution as there are undoubtedly errors.
 Though the presence of errors prevents unfettered certainty, the trends demonstrated by the data should be considered accurate.
+Due to COVID-19, a city-wide stay-at-home order was issued closing all non-essential businesses on March 16th, 2020.
+This event is noted on several graphs throughout the report.